 When Is a Good Time to Refinance Your Home?

 When interest rates drop, your first instinct may be to refinance.
-At the beginning of March 2020, the average interest rate for a 30-year, fixed-rate mortgage hit its lowest level in 50 years at 3.29%.
-It has many homeowners wondering, should I refinance my home?
+At the beginning of March 2020, the average interest rate for a 30-year, fixed-rate mortgage hit its lowest level in 50 years at 3.29%, and many homeowners jumped at the opportunity to lock in a new, lower mortgage rate.
+But are interest rates still low?
+As of March 2022, rates are unfortunately on the rise again — the current average for a 30-year fixed mortgage is 4.51% .
+It has many homeowners wondering: is it a good time to refinance my home before rates get even higher?

-To answer this, you’ll want to take into account all the variables of your situation.
+To determine whether it’s a good idea to refinance, you’ll want to take into account all the variables of your situation.
 If you shorten your loan term, will you pay less interest in the long run?
 If you trade one 30-year mortgage for another, will you pay more interest in the long run?
 Can you afford the monthly payment?
 Can you switch from a potentially volatile variable interest rate to a fixed rate that helps you budget more effectively?
 Can you eliminate private mortgage insurance (PMI)?
 How long do you plan to stay in your home before selling?
+If you refinance your home before selling it shortly after, it may not be financially beneficial for you since you’ll have to deal with closing costs.

 As an example, let’s say you bought a home in 2009 that’s currently valued at $300,000.
 Your initial 30-year mortgage was for $275,000 at a 4.25% interest rate.
 That leaves $211,382 left to pay off at $1,495 per month (factor in more if you’re paying PMI).